📊 Projekt

 Specializations

-• Digitality and digital methods (D2M) in the humanities, cultural, and social sciences
+• Digitality and digital methods (D2M) in the humanities, cultural studies, and social sciences

 • Research data management (FDM) and digital research infrastructure